automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Juratyrant.md

 # Juratyrant
-## Description: This early tyrannosaur was discovered in England.
+## This early tyrannosaur was discovered in England.